Danube Connect Architecture

 Core Traits

-Connectors implements the danube-connect-core traits:
+Connectors implement the danube-connect-core traits:

 SourceConnector